Applications for the 2024 National Folk Fellowships open on Friday 3 March 2023, and close at 5pm (AEST), Monday 19 June 2023.

-- Access to the National Library sound recording studios for up to 30 hours over the residency.
-This may include studio access to recordings which require preservation and for recording and mixing new performances
+- access to the National Library sound recording studios for up to 30 hours over the residency.
+This may include studio access to recordings which require preservation and for recording and mixing new performances.

-- A master tape of any recordings made during the residency.
-The Fellow may use this in future commercial publications or public performances, with acknowledgment of the National Library of Australia and the National Folk Festival
+- a master tape of any recordings made during the residency.
+The Fellow may use this in future commercial publications or public performances, with acknowledgment of the National Library of Australia and the National Folk Festival.

-- Special and supported access to collections
+- supported access to collections.

-- A workstation with internet access and listening facilities
+- a workstation with internet access and listening facilities.

 Please note: Fellowships are awarded to an individual.
 Funding will be paid directly to the individual for the purposes of supporting their Fellowship.
 Any other arrangements between the individual and their employer are the individual’s responsibility.
 As Fellowship support may have tax implications, it is recommended Fellows seek professional financial advice.